-We have audited the accompanying Pension Trust and Custodial Funds Statement of Fiduciary Net Position of the Sacramento County Employees' Retirement System (SCERS), a pension trust fund of the County of Sacramento, as of June 30, 2022, the related Pension Trust and Custodial Funds Statement of Changes in Fiduciary Net Position for the fiscal year then ended, and the related notes to the financial statements, which collectively comprise SCERS' basic financial statements as listed in the table of contents.
+We have audited the accompanying Statement of Fiduciary Net Position of the Sacramento County Employees' Retirement System (SCERS), a pension trust fund of the County of Sacramento, as of June 30, 2023, the related Statement of Changes in Fiduciary Net Position for the fiscal year then ended, and the related notes to the basic financial statements, which collectively comprise SCERS' basic financial statements as listed in the table of contents.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Pension Trust and Custodial Funds of SCERS as of June 30, 2022, and the changes in fiduciary net position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the fiduciary net position of SCERS as of June 30, 2023, and the changes in fiduciary net position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.